ccollicutt/ccollicutt.github.io/_posts/2020-12-15-linux-budget-workstation.md

 # {{ page.title }}

 There's not a lot of pieces to a desktop computer.
-Here's what I have, bought just after the pandemic started and it became clear I was going to be working from home for a substantial amount of time.
+Here's what I have, bought just after the pandemic started and it became clear I was going to be working from home for a substantial amount of time

 I had a few goals and requirements for this build:

 1. Low cost
 2. Lots of CPU
-3. 64GB of memory
+3. Minimum 64GB of memory
 4. No need for gaming

-I knew that I would run several VMs on the workstation, mostly to split out different things I need to do, for example access work related systems via a VPN in a windows based virtual machine, have a VM for doing demos, ect ect.
+I knew that I would run several VMs on the workstation, mostly to split out different things I need to do, for example access work related systems via a VPN in a Windows based virtual machine, have a VM for doing demos, ect ect, so I would need at least 64gb of memory.

+## The Build

 The cost of this build was, pre-tax, $1300 CDN!
 With Ontario tax and the $50 build fee it came out to just over $1500.
+(I should note that this build was done about 7 months prior to this post, so it's been a while, a quick glance suggests the pricing is still about the same.)

 I bought the parts at [Memory Express](https://www.memoryexpress.com/) and had them build the system for an extra $50.
 They were great to work with.